Material-Blazor/Material.Blazor/README.md

 _TBD_

 ## Demonstration from local build
-If you have cloned the repository and are building from source there is a project under 'samples' that should be selected as the startup project.
-That project is BlazorMDC.Demo.WebServer.
+If you have cloned the repository and are building from source there is a project 'BlazorMDC.Demo.WebServer' that should be selected as the startup project.

 There are four implemented solution configurations: